talosgt/CCNP-Collaboration-Lab/docs/installing-cucm-publisher.md

 ```

 This design gave me a realistic multi-subnet lab that required proper routing, DNS, DHCP, and later Active Directory integration rather than placing every device on a single flat network.

+## Smart Licensing

+When I first built the lab, I assumed I would need to disable Cisco Smart Licensing to continue using CUCM beyond the evaluation period.

+After spending time researching the topic and experimenting with the licensing configuration, I eventually discovered that the built-in evaluation period was sufficient for my lab environment.
+In practice, I found that the evaluation timer never became an obstacle during my studies, making the additional licensing changes unnecessary.